 And if you look at the complete list of acceptable identification on the TSA's website, you'll find things like a permanent resident card, a border crossing card, a transportation worker identification credential, and many other forms of ID that qualify.

-Believe it or not, the TSA also accepts any of the above forms of identification even if they've expired, up to a year after expiration.
+Believe it or not, the TSA also accepts any of the above forms of identification even if they've expired, up to two years after expiration.
 And remember that the TSA doesn't require children under 18 to provide identification when traveling with a companion within the United States.

 You can certainly go to your state's DMV and swap your current driver's license for a REAL ID one.
 But if you're going to go through the trouble, you might be better off just applying for Global Entry instead.